 - There are new provisions for submission of the FAFSAs (Free Application for Federal Student Aid) and other financial aid forms.

-- There is a new provision that the child must maintain a decent grade point average — a cumulative “C” average, with certain exceptions.
+- The law requires the child to maintain a decent grade point average—a cumulative “C” average, with certain exceptions.